ace2884/3-2-needs/fswd.md

 - **Document Management**: Keeping track of changes in documents, especially in collaborative environments.
 - **Configuration Files**: Managing configuration files for systems, ensuring changes can be tracked and reverted if necessary.

+# definitions

+### AJAX (Asynchronous JavaScript and XML)
+AJAX is a technique for creating fast and dynamic web pages.
+It allows web pages to be updated asynchronously by exchanging small amounts of data with the server behind the scenes.
+This means that parts of a web page can be updated without reloading the whole page.
+AJAX is commonly used with JavaScript and XML, though JSON is more popular for data interchange.

+### Node.js
+Node.js is a runtime environment that allows you to run JavaScript code on the server side.
+It is built on the V8 JavaScript engine (the same engine that powers Google Chrome) and enables developers to use JavaScript for server-side scripting to produce dynamic web page content before the page is sent to the user's web browser.
+Node.js is known for its non-blocking, event-driven architecture, which makes it ideal for building scalable network applications.

+### Template Engine
+A template engine is used to separate the application’s logic from the presentation layer.
+It allows developers to use static template files in their applications.
+At runtime, the template engine replaces placeholders in a template file with actual data and transforms the template into a final HTML document.
+Popular template engines include EJS, Handlebars, and Pug (formerly Jade).

+### AngularJS
+AngularJS is a structural framework for dynamic web applications.
+It lets you use HTML as your template language and extend HTML's syntax to express your application's components clearly and succinctly.
+AngularJS's data binding and dependency injection eliminate much of the code you would otherwise have to write.

+### Angular
+Angular (often referred to as Angular 2+ to distinguish it from AngularJS) is a platform and framework for building single-page client applications using HTML and TypeScript.
+It is a complete rewrite from the same team that built AngularJS.
+Angular provides a more modular and efficient framework compared to its predecessor, with improved performance and tooling support.

+### Bootstrap
+Bootstrap is a popular front-end framework for developing responsive and mobile-first websites.
+It includes HTML, CSS, and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.
+Bootstrap helps developers quickly design and customize responsive mobile-first sites.

+### CSS (Cascading Style Sheets)
+CSS is a style sheet language used for describing the presentation of a document written in HTML or XML.
+CSS describes how elements should be rendered on screen, on paper, in speech, or on other media.
+It is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.

+### HTML (HyperText Markup Language)
+HTML is the standard markup language for creating web pages.
+It is used to describe the structure of web pages using markup.
+HTML elements are the building blocks of HTML pages and are represented by tags.
+HTML provides the basic structure of sites, which is enhanced and modified by other technologies like CSS and JavaScript.

+### jQuery
+jQuery is a fast, small, and feature-rich JavaScript library.
+It makes things like HTML document traversal and manipulation, event handling, and animation much simpler with an easy-to-use API that works across a multitude of browsers. jQuery also simplifies AJAX calls and provides a lot of utility functions.

+### Express
+Express is a minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.
+It facilitates the rapid development of Node-based web applications, providing a thin layer of fundamental web application features without obscuring Node.js features.

+### MongoDB
+MongoDB is a NoSQL database program that uses JSON-like documents with optional schemas.
+It is designed for high availability and scalability, making it a popular choice for modern web applications that need to handle large amounts of data and diverse data types.
+MongoDB is known for its flexibility and performance in handling unstructured data.